kreneskyp/ix/README.md

 - Scalable model for running a fleet of GPT agents.
 - Responsive user interface for interacting with agents.
+- Graphical "no-code" editor for creating agents and chains.
 - Persistent storage of interactions, processes, and metrics.
 - Message queue for agent jobs and inter-agent communication.
-- Extensible model for customizing agents.
 - Deployment using Docker.

 ### Models